Trainable Weight Averaging: Accelerating Training and Improving Generalization: Numerical Experiments

 \subsection{Better Fine-tuning Performance}

 Next, we turn our attention to fine-tuning tasks.
-In our previous experiments, we focus on a single training run and aim to achieve training efficiency by sufficiently utilizing the historical solutions generated during the training process.
-In this section, we aim to improve the model performance by leveraging the flexibility and good generalization ability of our trainable weight averaging scheme.
-Specifically, we focus on further enhancing the model performance by sufficiently utilizing the solutions from a single or different fine-tuning configuration.
-Previously, greedy soup \cite{wortsman2022model} demonstrated state-of-the-art performance by using a greedy strategy to add weights to the weight averaging.
-However, TWA has the potential to provide better performance by leveraging trainable averaging coefficients, rather than a fixed averaging strategy.
+In our previous experiments, we focused on a single training run and aimed to achieve training efficiency by sufficiently utilizing the historical solutions generated during the training process.
+In this section, we seek to improve the model performance by leveraging the flexibility and good generalization ability of our trainable weight averaging scheme.
+Specifically, we aim to enhance model performance by fully utilizing the solutions from single or multiple fine-tuning configurations.
+Previously, greedy soup~\citep{wortsman2022model} demonstrated state-of-the-art performance by adding weights to the weight-averaging ``soup'' in a greedy manner.
+However, TWA has the potential to provide even better performance by leveraging trainable weighting coefficients, rather than relying on a fixed averaging strategy.

 For fine-tuning tasks, the models to be averaged have generally adapted well to training data, as evidenced by their low training loss.
 Therefore, training them would provide little meaningful supervision.
 Motivated by \cite{wortsman2022model}, we directly train over the held-out validation set.
 This makes sense because the validation data are ``new'' to these models, and subspace training involves a small number of independent variables, so a small validation set is expected to be sufficient to well train them.
 In this section, we conduct experiments on image classification and language modeling tasks to demonstrate the superiority of our scheme.